astroandes/tololo-lya-fit/paper/referee.md

 We thank the referee for a new set of detailed revisions.

-In this new version the most important change is that we use Integral Field Unit observations of Compact Dwarf Galaxies to argue for the multiphase model as being closer to the expectation from Tololo 1214-277.
+In this new version the most important change is that we use Integral Field Unit observations of  Compact Dwarf Galaxies to argue for the multiphase model as being the correct interpretation of the results.
 This makes unnecessary the comparison against dwarf ellipticals.

 We have also included the smaller modifications suggested by the referee.

 All the relevant changes are highlighted in boldface.

 Below is the detailed reply to all the major comments.